dinhomathias/Amc/Introduction-to-the-API.md

 To generate an Access Token, you have to talk to [BotFather](https://telegram.me/botfather) and follow a few simple steps (described [here](https://core.telegram.org/bots#6-botfather)).

-For full details see the [Bots: An introduction for developers](https://core.telegram.org/bots).
+For full details see [Bots: An introduction for developers](https://core.telegram.org/bots).

 #### Hello, Telegram!